createdbyadham/SQLite-Editor/README.md

 # LightDB

-A modern, fast, and user-friendly SQLite database viewer/editor built with React and Electron.
-View, edit, and manage your SQLite databases with a beautiful interface.
+A modern, fast, and user-friendly database viewer/editor built with React and Electron.
+Now supporting both SQLite and PostgreSQL with seamless database management.

 ![LightDB](./sss.png)